anmolpal1999/Digit-Recognition-Using-SK-Learn/README.md

 # Digit-Recognition-Using-SK-Learn
-Wanna make it more precise ! you can conribute if you want
+Wanna make it more precise ! you can conribute if you want/